KristianColville1/tetromino-falls/README.md

 8. Hit Enter

 You should have a local copy of the repository to use on your machine.

+### Local Machine
+I used [Ubuntu](https://ubuntu.com/) as my [operating system](https://en.wikipedia.org/wiki/Operating_system) so I could use the non windows version of the python programming language and access the normal [curses module](https://docs.python.org/3/howto/curses.html#the-python-curses-module).

+This decision was made to take advantage of the terminal template provided by [Code Institute](https://codeinstitute.net/ie/) for this project.

+Please visit the embedded links above for more information.

+To run the game from your local machine:

+- Open a new terminal
+- Type python3 run.py

+If you have python correctly installed and the necessary packages the game should run in your terminal.

 [Back to Top](#table-of-contents)
 ## Credits